carbon-language/carbon-lang/mlir/docs/Bufferization.md

 The easiest way to write a finalizing bufferize pass is to not write one at all!
-MLIR provides a pass `finalizing-bufferize` which eliminates the `tensor_load` / `tensor_to_memref` materialization ops inserted by partial bufferization passes and emits an error if that is not sufficient to remove all tensors from the program.
+MLIR provides a pass `finalizing-bufferize` which eliminates the `tensor_load` / `buffer_cast` materialization ops inserted by partial bufferization passes and emits an error if that is not sufficient to remove all tensors from the program.